-In most places, there is a belief that lighting up your home both inside and outside is a deterrent for burglars.
+In most places, there is a belief that lights are a deterrent for burglars.
 While it is evident that most burglars are simply opportunists, there isn’t much hard evidence to support the idea that light is a significant deterrent.

-Learn all about motion detector lights, including best motion detector lights and how they work.
+Read on to learn all about motion detector lights, including the best motion detector lights and how they work.

 Are Motion Detector Lights Worth It?

 Yes, motion detector lights are worth it, but the benefit of outdoor security lighting is how it works in conjunction with cameras.

 Motion detector lights indoor and outdoors help increase visibility in and around the home so that security cameras won’t miss a beat.
 Not to mention, a motion sensor security light serves as a reliable visual warning sign of a home invasion.